microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 2. The results of each run are listed.
 Whether you submit a workflow as a standalone run or include it in a bulk submission, each run’s output will look exactly the same as if it had been executed on its own.

 ![Bulk_submission summary results with individual projects listed.](../_static/images/howto_guides/workflows/metaG/061725_bulk_submssion_results.png)

+The Bulk Submission Results section displays the same information you would see when viewing a project in [My Projects](https://github.com/microbiomedata/docs/blob/main/content/home/src/howto_guides/run_workflows.md#output).